-Read this Summary Plan Description carefully so that you understand the provisions of our amended Plan and the benefits you will receive.
-This SPD describes the Plan's benefits and obligations as contained in the legal Plan document, which governs the operation of the Plan.
-The Plan document is written in much more technical and precise language.
-If the non-technical language in this SPD and the technical, legal language of the Plan document conflict, the Plan document always governs.
-Also, if there is a conflict between an insurance contract and either the Plan document or this Summary Plan Description, the insurance contract will control.
-If you wish to receive a copy of the legal Plan document, please contact the Administrator.
+Read this Summary Plan Description ("SPD") carefully so that you understand the provisions of the Plan and the benefits you will receive.
+This SPD describes the Plan's benefits and obligations as contained in the Plan document, which governs the operation of the Plan.
+The Plan document is written in much more technical language.
+Please note that if the non-technical language in this SPD and the legal language of the Plan document conflict, the Plan document will always govern the Plan.
+Also, if there is a conflict between any of the insurance contracts and either the Plan document or this Summary Plan Description, the insurance contracts will control the respective insurance policies.
+If you wish to receive a copy of the legal Plan document, please contact the Plan Administrator.

-This SPD describes the current provisions of the Plan which are designed to comply with applicable legal requirements.
-The Plan is subject to federal laws, such as the Internal Revenue Code and other federal and state laws which may affect your rights.
-The provisions of the Plan are subject to revision due to a change in laws or due to pronouncements by the Internal Revenue Service (IRS) or other federal agencies.
-We may also amend or terminate this Plan.
-If the provisions of the Plan that are described in this SPD change, we will notify you.
+The Plan is subject to the Internal Revenue Code and other federal and state laws and regulations that may affect your rights under this plan.
+This SPD explains the current details of the Plan in order to comply with all applicable legal requirements.
+From time to time, the Plan may be revised due to a change in laws or due to pronouncements by the Internal Revenue Service (IRS) or other federal agencies.
+This Plan may be amended or terminated by the Company.
+If the Plan is ever amended or changed, the Company will notify you.

-We have attempted to answer most of the questions you may have regarding your benefits in the Plan.
-If this SPD does not answer all of your questions, please contact the Administrator (or other plan representative).
-The name and address of the Administrator can be found in the Article of this SPD entitled "General Information About the Plan."
+This SPD was designed to provide you with information regarding the Company Flexible Benefit Plan.
+If this SPD does not answer all of your questions, please contact the Administrator (or other assigned person).
+The name and address of the Administrator can be found in the Article of this SPD entitled "General Information About our Plan."

-I ELIGIBILITY
+I. ARTICLE - ELIGIBILITY

-1. When can I become a participant in the Plan?
+01. How can I participate in the Plan?

-Before you become a Plan member (referred to in this Summary Plan Description as a "Participant"), there are certain rules which you must satisfy.
-First, you must meet the eligibility requirements and be an active employee.
-After that, the next step is to actually join the Plan on the "entry date" that we have established for all employees.
+Before you can become a Participant in the Plan, there are certain conditions that you must satisfy.
+First, you must be an active employee working 30 or more hours per week or 130 hours per month and meet the eligibility requirements.

+After that, you must enroll in the Plan on the "entry date" that has been established for all employees.
 The "entry date" is defined in Question 3 below.
-You will also be required to complete certain application forms before you can enroll in the Health Flexible Spending Account or Dependent Care Flexible Spending Account.
+However, in certain limited situations, you may enroll in the Plan at other times as well.
+See the Article titled: "Contributions".

-2. What are the eligibility requirements for our Plan?
+02. What are the eligibility requirements for our Plan?